5. Useful contacts (including for emergencies)

 All schools are required to develop and maintain a 5-year School Maintenance Plan to help budget, schedule and manage the maintenance of their buildings and grounds.

 The School Maintenance Plan supports schools to address maintenance issues identified through the Rolling Facilities Evaluation, which gives schools comprehensive information about the condition of their assets.
-For more information, refer to the , contact or
+For more information, refer to the School Maintenance Plans and Rolling Facilities Evaluations Policy, contact 03 7022 2212 or firstname.lastname@example.org

 The Annual Contracts team supports schools to manage and deliver technical aspects of compliance tasks funded through the student resource package (SRP) funding, including gas appliances, air conditioning, termite inspections, and hygiene (sanitary and nappy) exchange.